deepbluedave/csv_visualiser/csv_editor/editor_readme.md

     *   The list of choices available in `select` and `multi-select` popups is highly dynamic and aggregated from several sources to provide comprehensive and relevant options:
         1.  **Explicit Options:** Defined directly in the `columns[n].options` array within `editor_config.js`.
         2.  **Viewer Config Derivation:** If `columns[n].optionsSource: "viewerConfigValueMap"` is set, options are derived from the `valueMap` keys in the corresponding `indicatorStyles` section of the loaded `viewer_config.js`.
-        3.  **Cross-Column Derivation (New):** If `columns[n].deriveOptionsFromColumn: "SourceColumnName"` is set, options are populated from the unique values found in the specified `SourceColumnName` within the current dataset.
-This allows for creating lookup-style fields (e.g., selecting a "Parent Entry" from a list of all "Entry Names").
-Self-references are automatically excluded (e.g., an entry cannot be its own parent if derived this way).
+        3.  **Cross-Column Derivation with Filtering (New):** If `columns[n].deriveOptionsFromColumn: "SourceColumnName"` is set, options are populated from the unique values found in the specified `SourceColumnName` within the current dataset.
+            *   Additionally, an optional `columns[n].sourceColumnFilter` (using standard filter criteria `{logic, conditions:[]}`) can be applied to these source rows.
+Only values from source rows matching this filter will be included in the picklist.
+This allows, for example, populating a "Parent" field only with "Entry Names" from rows that are themselves master items (e.g., their own "Parent" field is empty).
+            *   Self-references are automatically excluded (e.g., an entry cannot be its own parent if derived this way).
-        4.  **Existing Data Values:** All unique values currently present in the column being edited (or the derived source column) across all rows of the loaded CSV are automatically included as selectable options.
+        4.  **Existing Data Values:** All unique values currently present in the column being edited (or the derived source column, after its own filtering) across all rows of the loaded CSV are automatically included as selectable options.

 *   **Adaptive Popup UI for Selects:**
     *   The popup interface for `select` and `multi-select` fields adapts to the number of available options:
         *   For shorter lists, a simple list of radio buttons (for `select`) or checkboxes (for `multi-select`) is shown.
         *   For longer lists (typically 15 or more options), a search/filter input field appears at the top of the popup, allowing users to quickly narrow down the options.
     *   For `multi-select` columns, if `columns[n].allowNewTags: true` is configured, users can type a new value into the popup's search bar and hit Enter to add it as a new custom tag, even if it wasn't in the original list of options.
+This capability remains even if `sourceColumnFilter` is used for initially populating the list from derived sources.

 *   **Data Operations:**
     *   **Add New Row:** A button allows users to append new, empty (or default-valued) rows to the dataset.
 If display filters are active, new rows (which typically default to "master" status if a parent-child relationship is defined) will appear if they match the current filter.